GaloisInc/adapt/Ingest/Language.md

 Unit of Execution (UoE)
 ------------------
-A UoE is a thread of execution running on a processor.
+A UoE is a thread of running computation.
 It may be created or destroyed, and may take action on its own to create or destroy other UoEs or to affect artifacts.
 A UoE is reified in PROV as an *activity*.
+While this is a slight abuse of W3CPROV, this abuse results in an unambiguous and more concise representation than W3CPROV allows.
 Below we show an example UoE called "parent".
 Recognized but optional attributes are an ID string unique to the machine where the UoE runs, the times at which the UoE started and ended, the privileges with which the UoE ran, the account name and group name under which it ran, its process ID and parent process ID, the directory where it started, the command line used, and the command used.

 ```
 //